 The first thing you will need to cash a check at a grocery store is identification.
 This can be in the form of a driver's license, a state-issued photo identification card or military identification.
 Many stores will also ask for a Social Security card.
 It is important for every store to make sure the right person is cashing the check.
 Kroger grocery stores use fingerprint authentication through Biometric Access Corporation Secure Touch and Pay System during each transaction to protect against identity theft.
-Walmart asks that payroll check cashing customers key in their PIN (Social Security number) at the register with each transaction.
+Walmart asks that payroll check cashing customers simply endorse the check and provide valid identification at the register.

-Both Walmart and Kroger (America's largest grocery retailer) stores charge cashing fees starting at $3.
-However, Walmart charges $3 to cash checks up to, and including, $1,000, while Kroger will cash checks up to $,2000 for $3.50.
+Both Walmart and Kroger (America's largest grocery retailer) stores charge cashing fees.
+Walmart charges $4 to cash checks up to, and including, $1,000, while Kroger will cash checks up to $,2000 for $3.50.
 Both will cash checks up to $5,000, but Walmart lets customers cash checks up to $7,500 from January through April to accommodate those cashing their IRS refund checks.
 Walmart also offers an alternative to check cashing fees with its Walmart Moneycard.
 Purchase the card at any store or online, and Walmart will cash your check and put it on the card.
 In addition to getting cash at most any ATMs, the card can be used anywhere Visa or Mastercard debit cards are accepted.
-The card is reusable, and you don't have to pay a fee each time you load it when making direct deposits or taking advantage of Walmart Check Cashing.
+The card is reusable and you don't have to pay a fee each time you load it when making direct deposits or taking advantage of Walmart Check Cashing.

 What About Personal Checks?